lukaszszymankiewicz/bookseller/README.md

 TODO:
  - [ ] add basic logo to main screen,
+ - [ ] scan barcode from camera,
- - [ ] implement some basic message system (maybe by setting manage values in some basic class?)
+ - [ ] implement some basic message system (maybe by setting manage values in some basic class?),
  - [ ] maybe some of the basic label values should be inputted by some init method instead of hard-coding it kivy.kv?
 Think about it!,
  - [ ] add goback options in "input_number_manually_screen",